 PHIPA applies to “health information custodians,” which includes healthcare providers (for example, doctors and nurses), hospitals, care homes, pharmacies, and so on.
 Health information custodians are responsible for collecting, using, and disclosing personal health information on behalf of clients.
 “Agents” are persons authorized by a health information custodian to collect, use, or disclose personal health information on their behalf.

 Under PHIPA, an individual has the right to ask how their personal health information is collected, used, and disclosed, as well as the right to gain access to their personal health information and to correct any errors if needed.

-Customers should understand that as part of the PHIPA compliancy, information stored and user consent is not given to the hosting provider, but to the healthcare provider that obtains and maintains the personal health information.
+Customers should understand that as part of PHIPA compliance, information stored and user consent is not given to the hosting provider, but to the healthcare provider that obtains and maintains the personal health information.
 In accordance with the Information and Privacy Commissioner of Ontario, all Canadian Web Hosting servers and infrastructures are located in Canada.
-Canadian Web Hosting ensures a notification of any privacy breach will be sent to the custodian immediately, a plain language description of our services is provided, an audit trail feature to track the use of our database is provided, and a risk assessment of the system is written.
+Canadian Web Hosting guarantees the following:

 Canadian Web Hosting fulfills the requirements indicated by the Information and Privacy Commissioner of Ontario (www.ipc.on.ca).